configdotsys/pan-tilt-vision-tracking/README.md

 * mechanical CAD models and assemblies
 * center-of-mass and moment-of-inertia data
-* part- and assembly-level properties derived from CAD
+* part and assembly-level properties derived from CAD
 * supporting figures and diagrams referenced in the engineering record

 These artifacts are published as the physical platform and system understanding stabilize.